cotton-ahn/amass_preprocess/README.md

 # AMASS preprocess
-In this repository, we provide the code for preprocessing and visulization of the Amass dataset.
+- In this repository, we provide the code for preprocessing and visulization of the Amass dataset.
+- Preprocessing includes (1) saving parameters into .h5py format, (2) unifying the frame-per-second.
+- Also, we introduce how to rotate the motion for the augmentation.

 ## Pre-requisites
 1. Download ALL "SMPL-X Gender Specific" body information from the [official webpage of AMASS dataset](https://amass.is.tue.mpg.de).